FAR-Lab/Mobile_HRI_Lab_Hub/Final_Project_Proposal/Readme.md

 Note: Future labs will still focus on hoverboards, and all the sensors are only tested to work with Raspberry Pi 4.

-## Prep
-### For this lab, you will need:
-0. Your laptop

-### Deliverables for this lab are:
+## Deliverables for this lab are:
 0. A proposal for your final project.

+### Requirements
-Maximum 3 pages.
-Feel free to add pictures and sketches.
+- Length: 3 pages max.
+Feel free to include pictures and sketches, but keep it within the 3-page limit.
+- The proposal should describe only **one** robot, which your team will build for the rest of the semester.
+- Be creative!

 ## Things to consider regarding your proposal
 0. For students enrolled in 5755, you should build a robot that works.